Techtonica/curriculum/testing-and-tdd/testing-and-tdd.md

 #### Acceptance Testing

-Users may be on many different web browsers so we need to test webpages for browser compatability.
+Users may be on many different web browsers so we need to test webpages for browser compatibility.
 - These will show how different websites look on multiple browsers to different users.
 [browserling](https://www.browserling.com/)
 [browser sandbox] (https://turbo.net/browsers)